Active School Travel Online Primary School Survey 2026

 What will happen to the information I give?

-The information collected in this evaluation will only be used for research purposes.
-If we collect your email address, it will only be used to share with you the results of the survey if you agree and to invite you to future research.
+The information collected in this survey will only be used for this evaluation.
+If you provide your email address, it will only be used to share with you the results of the survey or to invite you to future research by ATE about active school travel.

 No pupil, parent/carer, or school will be named or identified in any reports from this survey.
 Your school will not be able to see your answers.

 The information you give will be treated as confidential as directed by the Code of Practice for Statistics.
-Data collected will be stored securely on NatCen's secure computer system in line with UK General Data Protection Regulation (UK GDPR) and Data Protection Act (DPA) 2018.
-Only the NatCen research team will have access to the data in its raw and aggregate form.
+Data collected will be stored on NatCen's and ATE’s secure computer systems in line with UK General Data Protection Regulation (UK GDPR) and Data Protection Act (DPA) 2018.
+Only the NatCen and ATE research teams will have access to the data in its raw form.

-You can read more about how we collect, share, and store data, and how you can withdraw from the evaluation, in the project’s privacy notice.
+You can read more about how we collect, share, and store data, and how you can withdraw from the evaluation, in the project’s privacy notice and plain English privacy notice.

 All data will be stored safely and follow UK data protection law (UK GDPR).
-NatCen will permanently delete any personal details within 12 months after the final stage of the evaluation project (no later than December 2027).
+NatCen will permanently delete any personal data within 12 months after the final stage of the evaluation project (no later than December 2027).
+ATE will retain the survey data for 5five years, to allow for comparison over time or follow up questions related to evaluating active school travel interventions.
+After that, any personal data will be deleted.

 Contact us